Heavy Vehicle National Law (HVNL)

 Some aspects of heavy vehicle regulation remain as they were before the HVNL.
 Heavy vehicle registration, inspections, driver licensing and all matters related to the carriage of dangerous goods are still the responsibility of the relevant state and territory authorities.
 Legal and court processes largely remain as they were, before the national law commenced.

-- Heavy Vehicle (Fatigue Management) National Regulation (PDF, 374KB)
+- Heavy Vehicle (Fatigue Management) National Regulation (PDF version, 686KB)

-- Heavy Vehicle (Mass, Dimension and Loading) National Regulation (PDF, 1.4MB)
+- Heavy Vehicle (Mass, Dimension and Loading) National Regulation (PDF version, 2.5MB)

-- Heavy Vehicle (Vehicle Standards) National Regulation (PDF, 748KB)
+- Heavy Vehicle (Vehicle Standards) National Regulation (PDF version, 1.4MB)